retaildevcrews/helium/docs/CI-CD/GithubActions.md

 ## Verify Successful Workflow

 1. After merging changes into master, navigate to the Actions tab in your repo.
-2. You should see an instance of the newly added workflow (default name is CI-ACR) running or succesfully completed.
+2. You should see an instance of the newly added workflow (default name is CICD-ACR) running or succesfully completed.

 ![alt text](../images/githubactions-run.jpg "Successful Workflow Run")